MarkPearlCoZa/Blog_General/_posts/2014-07-12-Retrospectives-Notes.md

 ### What are we trying to achieve from a retrospective?

 A retrospective is a great way to implement interative and incremental improvement.

+When a team is in a good place socially, I see the primary purpose of the retrospective to:

+- Review the success or value of the improvements they set out from the previous retro
+- Identify the one or two small improvements (or experiments) that they can do in the next period

-When a team is in a good place socially, I see the primary purpose of a retrospective to identify the one or two small improvements (or experiments) that they can do in the next period.
+When a team is not in a good place socially, I see the primary purpose of retrospective to:

+- Vent, discuss, bring up issues in a safe environment
+- Draw closer together as people

 ---------------------------------------------------------------------------------------------------